• Skip to primary navigation

 • While madeleine batter is resting, preheat the oven to 375°F. Prepare the madeleine pan or mini muffin pan by using a pastry brush to brush the melted butter into each section.
 Dust with flour, then tap the pan upside down to remove the excess flour.

-• Once batter has rested, scoop a heaping tablespoon into each well.
+• Once batter has rested, scoop a heaping tbsp into each well.
 It will level out as it bakes.

 • Bake in the preheated oven for 9-12 minutes until golden brown at the edges and bounces back in the center when lightly touched.
 Bake time will vary depending on the type pan you use, so start checking after 9 minutes.